 susceptibility to damage when stored under a gentleman’s seat at the

 when Antoine Gibus perfected the collapsible version of the top hat

-in 1840 the resulting gibus hat quickly became the most popular
+around 1840 the resulting gibus hat quickly became the most popular

 headwear after six o’clock.

 fur, the top hat (aka topper)

 was increasingly popular in silk hatter’s plush

 thanks to advances in silk hat construction, the significantly lower

 price, the style’s adoption by Prince Albert in 1850 and